mozilla/mig/README.md

 | log analysis      | (planned) | (planned) | (planned) |
 | system auditing   | ![check](doc/.files/check_mark_green.png) | (planned) | (planned) |

-Imagine it is 7am on a saturday morning, and someone just released a critical vulnerability for your favorite PHP application.
-The vuln is already exploited and security groups are releasing indicators of compromise (IOCs).
-Your weekend isn't starting great, and the thought of manually inspecting thousands of systems isn't making it any better.
+Suppose a critical vulnerability is released for your favorite PHP application.
+The vuln is already being exploited and security groups are releasing indicators of compromise (IOCs).
+The thought of manually inspecting thousands of systems isn't exactly exciting, is it?

+MIG can help!

-MIG can help.
-The signature of the vulnerable PHP app (the md5 of a file, a regex, or just a filename) can be searched for across all your systems using the `file` module.
-Similarly, IOCs such as specific log entries, backdoor files with md5 and sha1/2/3 hashes, IP addresses from botnets or byte strings in processes memories can be investigated using MIG.
-Suddenly, your weekend is looking a lot better.
-And with just a few commands, thousands of systems will be remotely investigated to verify that you're not at risk.
+The signature of the vulnerable PHP app (the md5 of a file, a regex, or simply a filename) can be searched for across all systems via the `file` module.
+Similarly, IOCs can be investigated using MIG, including:

+-log entries
+-backdoor files with md5 and sha 1/2/3 hashes
+-IP addresses from botnets
+-byte strings in processes memories

+With just a few simple commands, thousands of systems will be remotely investigated to identify whether or not you are at risk.

 ![MIG command line demo](doc/.files/mig-cmd-demo.gif)